 Introduction of chip-enabled e-passports will strengthen security of travel documents: Jaishankar

-The procurement process for production of chip-enabled e-passports is underway and their introduction will greatly strengthen the security of Indian travel documents, External Affairs S Jaishankar said on Wednesday.
-In his address on the occasion of the Passport Seva Divas, Jaishankar also said the government intends to open a Post Office Passport Seva Kendra in every Lok Sabha constituency.
+The introduction of chip-enabled e-passports will greatly strengthen the security of Indian travel documents, External Affairs S Jaishankar said on Wednesday, emphasising the need to expedite their roll out.
+In his address via video conference on the occasion of the Passport Seva Divas, Jaishankar also said the government intends to open a Post Office Passport Seva Kendra in every Lok Sabha constituency.
 "We have so far been able to provide for 488 Lok Sabha constituencies," he said.

 "I am very confident that the introduction of e-passports will greatly strengthen the security of our travel documents.
 I understand that the procurement process for its production is currently underway and I would emphasise the need to hasten that as much as possible," he said.
 "I emphasise that it is necessary to roll out the manufacture of e-passports on a priority basis," Jaishankar said.